bobemoe/JHodgesKumaBundle/README.md

 ## ImagePopupPagePart

-TODO: Select an Image and have a thumbnail gnereated, when clicked lightbox popup, cycle through gallery.
+TODO: Select an Image and have a thumbnail generated, when clicked lightbox popup, cycle through gallery.